This Cream Cheese Pumpkin Pie is made with a no bake cheesecake filling, a homemade pumpkin pudding and topped with whipped cream!

 - Bake for 15-20 minutes until golden brown and set aside to cool.

 - Cream Cheese Layer: In a large bowl beat cream cheese until smooth.
-Add evaporated milk, sugar and vanilla and beat until combined.
+Add cream, sugar and vanilla and beat until combined.

 - Spread over cooled crust and refrigerate.

 - Pumpkin Pudding Layer: In a medium saucepan, combine pumpkin, sugar, evaporated milk, eggs, corn starch, and pie spice with a whisk until completely smooth.

 - Cook over medium heat, whisking frequently, until noticeably thickened thickened (mixture is pretty thick to begin with) — about 6-8 minutes.